litebird/litebirdXS4/20240531_reconstructed_cmblens/README.md

 The reconstructed lensing plm's are stored in NERSC, in the folder: `/global/cfs/cdirs/cmbs4xlb/v1/lensingrec/`.

 The folder `chwide_qe_v1` contains the estimated lensing fields, reconstructed with a quadratic estimator (QE).
-The QE's are computed with the plancklens code https://github.com/carronj/plancklens .
+The QE's are computed with the [plancklens code](https://github.com/carronj/plancklens) (using the master branch version as of May 2024) .

 The naming convention is